TwitterArchives/KYE/readme.md

 This user is frequently suspended from the platform for racism, antisemitism, and harassment.

 This information was collected from volunteers who have been tracking abuse on Twitter's platform.

-This list contains some of the identified accounts associated with the user but may be incomplete.
+List contains some of the identified accounts associated with the user but may be incomplete.